26th Street/Bergamot station

-26th Street/Bergamot station is an at-grade light rail station in the Los Angeles County Metro Rail system.
-It is located near the intersection of 26th Street and Olympic Boulevard in Santa Monica, California and near the Bergamot Station Arts Center.
+26th Street/Bergamot station is an at-grade light rail station in the Los Angeles Metro Rail system.
+It is located near the intersection of 26th Street and Olympic Boulevard in Santa Monica, California and near the Bergamot Station Arts Center, after which the station is named.
 The station is served by the E Line.

 Service

 Station layout

 The station is in the Pico District of Santa Monica, along the southern edge of Olympic Boulevard, just east of 26th Street.

 The City of Santa Monica refers to the station area as the "Bergamot Transit Village".
 It is also within walking distance of several business offices and studios, including the Water Garden office complex, as well as several parks.

 The station has entrances on both ends.